kesh-lang/kesh/examples.md

 In the example above, `human` is an object applying itself as the prototype of the object literal.

+Although blocks return the value of the last expression, a `return` keyword is also provided for early termination.

 #### Modifiers (decorators)

 Modifiers are simply functions applied to values upon assignment, more like [Python's decorators](https://en.wikipedia.org/wiki/Python_syntax_and_semantics#Decorators) than [TypeScript's](https://www.typescriptlang.org/docs/handbook/decorators.html).